 National GI Joe Convention 2015

 Who'd have thought that being an arch villain could be so much fun?
-The Joe fans are among the most loyal anywhere.
-I was looking for a Cobra t-shirt with no success.
-On the second day, one of the vendors brought me a brand new version of the classic shirt.
+In spring 2015, along with my Joe alter ego, Dr. Mindbender, I joined fellow cast members Morgan Lofting/Baroness & Zack Hoffman/Zartan at the national G.I.
+Joe Convention.
+Even though we represented the Cobra villainous factions, the Joe fans always were & are among the most loyal anywhere.
+In fact I was looking for a Cobra t-shirt with no success.
+On the second day, one of the vendors brought me a brand-new version of the classic shirt.
 It was his own!
 I'd hang with Joe fans again...anywhere, any day.
 Did I say anywhere?
 Yeah!

 Pop Culture Classroom, Part #1